shuibing9420/shuibing9420.github.io/_pages/about.md

 Huawei, etc. I have published more than 90 papers in esteemed international conferences and journals, such as ASPLOS, MICRO, HPCA, EuroSys, SC, ATC, TOCS, TC, TPDS and TOS.
-I am the Associate Editor of IEEE Transactions on Computers (TC, 2023-) and the Associate Editor of IEEE Transactions on Parallel and Distributed Systems (TPDS, 2018-2022).
+I am the Associate Editor of IEEE Transactions on Computers (TC, 2023-), the Associate Editor of IEEE Transactions on Parallel and Distributed Systems (TPDS, 2018-2022), and the Editor of CCF Transactions on High Performance Computing (THPC, 2024-).
 I also serve as the program chair of NAS2024, general chair of ChinaSys2024, the PC of ICPE, SRDS, ICPP, IPDPS, CLUSTER, etc. The open-source code for some of our projects is released in [ISCS-ZJU-code](https://github.com/ISCS-ZJU).